Tie the knot in Spain

 Wedding ‘til the Break of dawn

 Be warned!
 Weddings in Spain go on LATE, probably because the Spanish laws allow their citizens to enjoy a 15-day paid leave from work after getting married.
 That’s why 2 days for the wedding does not hurt that much.
 If in the US guests start to say goodbye after a few rounds of drinks, in Spain, drinks start to overflow at 4am.
-Thanks to cities like Barcelona and Madrid with their unbeatable nightlife, there are some amazing places for those who wish to celebrate ‘til break of dawn!
+Thanks to cities like Barcelona and Madrid, and the Balearic Islands with their unbeatable nightlife, there are some amazing places for those who wish to celebrate ‘til break of dawn!

 Cake & the espada